 Pit and fissure and occlusal caries are generally the same.
 The latter refers to the biting surface of the posterior teeth.
 Pits and fissures are found on this surface, with some extension to the cheek and tongue sides.

 Decay on smooth surfaces of dentition is usually easy to spot and quick to diagnose.
-Molar teeth are likely to be affected, as they are in the back and harder to brush properly.
+Molar teeth are likely to be affected, as they are in the back and harder to brush appropriately.
 This is why flossing is vital.

 Root caries